DarkWiiPlayer/nanotest/readme.md

 `maps` is possibly the most powerful function in the Eval module.
 It takes an expression and a map (aka. hash), and evaluates the function for each pair in the map with the values of the key (which should be an array\*) as arguments, and fails when the result differs from the corresponding value.

 \* Note that the argument (key in the hash) doesn't need to be an array; everything other than an array will be passed as a single argument.
 Just be sure not to get confused when passing an array as single argument; in this case the array needs to be itself inside an array, or its elements will be passed as single arguments.

-`maps` now supports name-calling.
-Supply a `:name` option for more precise output. (the other `eval` functions will get this functionality as well in the near future)

 ```ruby
 abs = ->(x){x>=0 ? x : -x}